 Standard logging methods, sampling conventions, and geological codes have been established for the Project.
 Free-form description was allowed in the description section of the drill log where any unusual features worthy of description were noted.
-The geological logging for the minor stratigraphy at Kakula is still in development.

-Drill core, RC, and aircore chips were logged by a geologist, using paper forms, which capture lithological, weathering, alteration, mineralisation, structural and geotechnical information.
+Prior to 2012, drill core, RC, and aircore chips were logged by a geologist, using paper forms, which capture lithological, weathering, alteration, mineralisation, structural and geotechnical information.
 Logged data were then entered into Excel spreadsheets using single data entry methods.
 Since 2012, all logging data has been captured electronically using acQuire software in the core yard, and these data are uploaded to the database upon return to the office.
 A stand-mounted Niton XRF instrument has been used since 2007.
 Pressed pellets of the prepared sample pulps are analysed to provide an initial estimate of the amount of copper present in the drill core.